ncarandini/ncarandini.github.io/_posts/2020-04-30-Add-Foundation-Icons-to-Blazor.md

 ## Steps

-1. Create a folder named "foundation-icons" inside the css folde of your blazor project:
+1. Create a folder named "foundation-icons" inside the css folder of your blazor project:

    ![folder creation](/img/posts/P2/001.png)